The DICE Toolkit

 Physical Activity Guidelines for People Living with Dementia

 ‘It’s time to get active’ was developed by the Ontario Brain Institute, and revised in partnership with the DICE Team.
-Targeted to people living with dementia and their family and friends, it shares physical activity guidelines for dementia and strategies to get active.
+This resource shares information about general recommendations for physical activity and strategies to get active.

 DICE Wallet Card – People with dementia